WeatherCube/WeatherCube/README.md

 	particle serial monitor

-Finally, run `weather.ino` on your Particle by either uploading the code via the web portal, or running the following command:
+Finally, add your latitude, longitude, and API key to the top of the `weather.ino` file.
+Upload the code to your Particle; either uploading the code via the web portal, or running the following command:

 	particle flash <CORE_ID> weather.ino